 Record Anywhere

-With a small footprint, the compact recorder can be placed virtually anywhere, even where space is tight.
-This makes it ideal for small, remote communications locations.
+With a small footprint, the compact recorder can be placed virtually anywhere.
+This makes it ideal for small/temporary remote communications locations.

 Intuitive Hardware Interface